efeminella/requirejs-template-module-example/README.md

-requirejs-template-module-example
+Requirejs Template Module Example
 =================================

-And example Template Module implementation in the context of RequireJS, Backbone and Handlerbars
+An example [Template Module](http://www.ericfeminella.com/blog/2012/06/15/managing-clien…with-requirejs/) implementation in the context of RequireJS, Backbone and Handlerbars.

+You can also test the example [here](http://code.ericfeminella.com/articles/examples/templating/template-modules/index.html)